BrentMRPalmer/CSI4107-A2/README.md

 Natasa Bolic
 - Code for document reranking using sentence transformer
 - Code for document reranking using coco model
-- Trying new models (setence transformer, doc2vec, etc.)
+- Trying new models (sentence transformer, doc2vec, etc.)
 - Report

 ## Summary of Results